Helsinki-NLP/OpusTools-perl/README.md

-# opus-tools - the Perl package
+# OpusTools - the Perl package

-opus-tools is a collection of tools and scripts to manipulate parallel data collected in [OPUS](http://opus.nlpl.eu/).
+OpusTools-perl is a collection of tools and scripts to manipulate parallel data collected in [OPUS](http://opus.nlpl.eu/).
 There are tools for reading, converting and processing the data in various ways.
 Note that there is also an alterantive Python package called [OpusTools](https://github.com/Helsinki-NLP/OpusTools) that provides similar functionalities but both of these packages do not cover the same kind of tasks even though there is some overlap.

 ## Installing